 - Do not mash potatoes which can start to overwork the potatoes even before you’ve added the flour.
 Doing so can cause the gnocchi to become gummy and dense.
 Also, using a potato masher can also leave bits of the whole potato in the dough which you never want.

 - Add the least amount of flour you can while still getting the gnocchi dough to bind together.
 Basically, don’t incorporate a lot of extra flour when you’re working with the dough to form it or gnocchi will be dense.

 - Allow the riced potatoes to sit for 1 to 2 minutes to allow some of the steam to dissipate before incorporating them into the flour.
 Less steam means less moisture in the dough which in turn means you shouldn’t have to add any (or much at all) extra flour.

 - When using eggs or egg yolk (as is the case with this recipe) it’s ok to see streaks of the yolk in the final dough.
 You never want to fully work the egg or egg yolk into the dough so much that the dough becomes one homogenous even color.
 This would indicate you’ve overworked the dough to achieve uniformity.
 It’s ok to see some streaks (*as seen in the photos above).

 Looking for the best gnocchi sauce?
-Gnocchi Bolognese is one of our all-time favorite ways to eat this dish (especially in the fall and winter months).
-But we also love the simple pomodoro sauce when we’re in the mood for something a bit lighter.
+Gnocchi Bolognese is one of our all-time favorite ways to eat this dish (especially in the fall and winter months with homemade spinach gnocchi).
+But we also love the simple Pomodoro sauce when we’re in the mood for something a bit lighter.
 No matter what, gnocchi pairs well with just about any kind of sauce (light, creamy, meaty, tomatoey, etc.).
 Below are just a few of our favorite sauce recipes we think you may enjoy!